 1. How many exams should I take before I graduate?

 Employers usually like to see candidates who have passed at least 2 exams upon graduation.
-Most commonly, students will have passed Exam P and Exam FM
+Most commonly, students will have passed the Society of Actuaries' Exam P and Exam FM.

 2. How do students prepare to take and pass actuarial examinations?

 There are a variety of study manuals and online resources that help students pass actuarial exams.
-In addition, OSU offers the following courses:
+In addition, OSU offers the following courses that are related to the listed Society of Actuaries exams:

 - Math 4530 or Stat 4201 and Stat 4202 to prepare students for Exam P